alainamstutz/JAKi-IPDMA/one-stage.md

 #   View()

-## CAVE: clinstatus_baseline is a factor -> How to center a factor?
-By the proportion in each level?
-Or not at all?

 ### Add the prognostic factors stratified, i.e. create stratified variables for each prognostic factor
 ## uncentered
 df_tot <- df_tot %>%